Christianfoley/LLMLyricGen/README.md

 # Lyre-LM: An Exploration of Fine-tuning Large Language Models for Lyric Generation

-### Makes sure to have git lfs installed: instructions found here: https://git-lfs.com/
+### Official implementation opf Lyre-LM.
+To view the full exploration report please see [LyreReport.pdf](LyreReport.pdf).

 ## Overall Environment
+**Make sure to have git lfs installed: instructions found here: https://git-lfs.com/**

 Most python packages needed are in the ```requirements.txt``` file.